 The role of Social Machines has changed the understanding of the nature of computing in complex operations and services, increasing the interactivity and connectivity of applications, collaborative platforms, and social networks.
 The dissemination of the Web as a software development platform has led to a combination of computational and social elements to deal with the complexity of existing services and operations in the network through Social Machines.
 Social Machines establish relationships between people and machines through their restrictions.
 One of the main problems related to this theme of Social Machines is the lack of knowledge of the area and maturing of ideas.
-The objective of this research is to present perspectives of ways to go on subjects or themes that are relevant to the area of Social Machines.
-In this research, using a systematic mapping with criteria of systematic review, comparative studies and recommendations of future works are presented, whose possibilities are identified.
+The objective of this research is to present perspectives of paths to be taken in mapping with criteria of the systematic review, comparative studies, and recommendations for subjects or themes that are relevant to the area of Social Machines.
+In this research, using a system of future studies are presented, whose possibilities are identified.